Astros vs. Mariners Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 11 doubles, two triples, 12 home runs, 50 walks and 54 RBI (80 total hits).
-He has stolen four bases.
+- Alex Bregman has recorded 81 hits with 11 doubles, two triples, 12 home runs and 50 walks.
+He has driven in 54 runs with four stolen bases.

 Bregman Recent Games